viv-bad/space-application/README.md

 ### Backend

-The backend of the application will:
+The backend of the application allows:

-- Handle user authentication
+- User authentication
-- Manage data storage
+- Management of data storage
-- Create RESTful APIs for seamless communication between the backend and the frontend
+- RESTful APIs for seamless communication between the backend and the frontend

-### Other

-Additional requirements for the application include:

-- Having a visually appealing and modern user interface (UI)
-- Assigning specific missions to astronauts
-- Performing unit testing
-- Thoroughly documenting the application
-- Implementing a CI/CD workflow with continuous integration, automated testing, and cloud deployment

 ## Tasks

 ### 1. Frontend

-The frontend tasks include:
+The frontend has:

-- Creating a login page with the following fields:
+- Alogin page with the following fields:

   - Email
   - Password
   - Sign-in button
-  - Display an error if any field is empty
+  - Displays an error if any field is empty

-- Creating a registration page for the 'admin' user with the following fields:
+- A registration page for the 'admin' user with the following fields:

   - Name
   - Email